microsoft/verona/docs/strings.md

 {
 	typedef CodeUnitType = U16;
 }

 /**
  * String is stored as UTF-32-encoded text.
  */
 class StringEncodingUTF32
 {
 	typedef CodeUnitType = U32;
 }

 /**
- * Interface for other string encodings.
-Any other type can be used as a valid
- * string encoding but code that does not have any special cases for that
- * encoding will be able to treat is as unknown.
- */
-interface StringEncodingCustom
-{
-	typedef CodeUnitType;
-}

-/**